The starting place to learn the Russian language on the Internet.

 The Possessive Pronouns

-Yes, we are going to talk about possessive pronouns.
-In the Russian language, they are the words мой (my), твой (familiar your), наш (our), ваш (polite your), свой.
+In the Russian language, the possessive pronouns include words мой (my), твой (familiar your), наш (our), ваш (polite your), свой.
 The possessive pronouns indicate that things belong to somebody or something else.
-And you will hear this possessive pronoun or that if you ask a quesion Чей? Чья? Чьё? or Чьи?
+And you will hear one possessive pronoun or another if you ask a question Чей? Чья? Чьё? or Чьи?
 For example:

 Мы любуемся твоей красотой.